18Abhinav07/Orion/README.md

 ## 🌟 Overview

-**IP-OPS** is a next-generation intellectual property management platform built on **Story Protocol**.
+**Orion** is a next-generation intellectual property management platform built on **Story Protocol**.
 It combines advanced content fingerprinting, automated derivative detection, and blockchain-based IP registration to create a transparent, efficient ecosystem for creators, licensees, and administrators.

 ### Problem Statement